HubGob/Machine-learning-exersise/README.md

 # Machine-learning-exersise
-These are mini projects to learn machine learning fknslbubjbjb
+These are mini projects to learn machine learning